 By the mid 1960’s Dr. Koegler was the Acting Superintendent at the Ontario Hospital School (also known as the Southwestern Regional Centre) in Cedar Springs.
 In 1966, there were 1,000 residents at the Southwestern Regional Centre with a waiting list of hundreds more.
 Dr. Koegler sought to move patients back into the community in structured residential environments and within the confines of the hospital he sought to make the hospital environment feel more like a residential setting.

 In 1974, Dr. and Mrs. Koegler were known to be residing at 242 Victoria Ave., in Chatham.

 After completing his tenure in Cedar Springs, Dr. Koegler moved to Alberta and he practiced at the Michener Centre in Red Deer, Alberta.
 Prior to his retirement he also worked at the Alvin Buckwold Centre at University Hospital in Saskatoon, Saskatchewan.

 He retired around 1995 and Dr. and Mrs. Koegler lived in Lethbridge, Alberta.
 In his spare time, Dr. Koegler enjoyed listening to music.
 He was a skilled musician himself and played a number of instruments.

 Mrs. Koegler died on the 6th of June, 2003.
 Dr. Koegler died on the 1st of July, 2011.
-They are buried at Mountain View Cemetery in Lethbridge.
+Dr. and Mrs. Koegler were buried at Mountain View Cemetery in Lethbridge.